-You must be responsive to the linguistic, cultural and other unique needs of members with disabilities and special populations including the capacity to communicate with members in languages other than English and with those who are deaf, hard of hearing or blind.
+You must be responsive to the linguistic, cultural, and other unique needs of enrollees with disabilities and special populations, including the capacity to communicate with enrollees in languages other than English and with those who are deaf, hard of hearing, or blind.

-Guidelines around communicating with a member with a disability:
+Guidelines around communicating with an enrollee with a disability:

-- You cannot rely on a minor to facilitate communication. - You cannot require patients to bring another person to interpret. - An accompanying adult can be relied on to facilitate communication if it is an emergency or the patient requests it and the accompanying adult agrees.
+- You cannot rely on a minor to facilitate communication. - You cannot require enrollees to bring another person to interpret. - An accompanying adult can be relied on to facilitate communication if it is an emergency, or the enrollee requests it, and the accompanying adult agrees.
 This arrangement must also be appropriate for the circumstances (28 CFR, Section 36.303).